TomokiMiyauci/abstruct/README.md

 [![test](https://github.com/TomokiMiyauci/abstruct/actions/workflows/test.yaml/badge.svg)](https://github.com/TomokiMiyauci/abstruct/actions/workflows/test.yaml)
 [![NPM](https://nodei.co/npm/abstruct.png?mini=true)](https://nodei.co/npm/abstruct/)

-Composable data structure for validation.
+Composable, validation for JavaScript data

 Abstruct(not abstract!) provides functions for defining data structures.
 It also has an abstract interface that allows data structures to be used for any